YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    gtmuser@philadelphia:~/enc$

 Now turn on journaling, and attempt to make some updates without setting the gtm_passed environment variable.
 This fails.
-Now, invoke GT.M with the environment variable set, and make an update.
+Now, invoke YottaDB/GT.M with the environment variable set, and make an update.

 .. parsed-literal::
    gtmuser@philadelphia:~/enc$ mupip set -journal="before,on" -region "*"